 1. Payroll Compliance Legislation (an introduction to payroll laws)

-2. Payroll Fundamentals 1 (how to apply legislation to calculate and documents all types of individual payments)
+2. Payroll Fundamentals 1 (how to apply legislation to calculate and document all types of individual payments)

 3. Payroll Fundamentals 2 (third-party remittances, including accounting, technical and year-end requirements)